lasp/adamant/CONTRIBUTING.md

 ### Approval and Merge

 Once the pull request is passing all tests and checks and has been approved by a maintainer it will be merged into the Adamant repository!

+Pull requests should be merged by a maintainer using the "create a merge commit" strategy.
+In combination with the pull request recommendations above, this ensures that features are neatly bracketed by merge commits on either side, making a clear hierarchical separation between features added to main and the work that went into each feature.

 ## Contribution Ownership